LUISG47/python-challenge/README.md

 The greatest decrease in profits (date and amount) over the entire period

-Your analysis will display the following result on the terminal:
+Your analysis will display the following results on the terminal:

 ![Screenshot 2024-10-20 at 11 03 02 a m](https://github.com/user-attachments/assets/249df275-2a90-4fdc-a7f6-442b869f8846)